junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean stares at them hard, widening and squinting his eyes while his eyelids are still closed.
 He sees the lights moving, wondering if it's his own imagination or the candle lights somehow grow strong enough that it's burning through his eyelids.

-Or, is it the mysterious psychic's dimension that Missouri said she could bring him with, where he should go ahead looking for Cas?
+Or, is it the mysterious psychic's dimension that Missouri said she could bring him to, where he should go ahead looking for Cas?

 He feels light and heavy at the same time.
 His vision blurs and clears.
 He's not sure if his eyes are open or closed anymore.